 As its name suggests, in this process, the coating forms a chemical bond with the substrate.
 Therefore, the adhesion to the substrate is very strong.
 With CVD, it is possible to create a thick coating of 5 to 25 microns.
 Due to its thicker layer, CVD provides excellent heat insulation and enables achieving higher cutting speeds compared with PVD.
 The downside is more sensitivity to cracks and fractures.

 In the PVD process, the coating layer is spattered on the substrate and does not form a chemical bond with it.
 Therefore, the adhesion is lower, but the process induces compressive residual stress that improves the overall toughness of the carbide insert.
 PVD is good for creating thin coatings between 1 to 8 microns.
-PVD-coated inserts need to operate at lower cutting speeds when compared with CVD, however, they are tougher, have a smoother surface (less friction), and can be applied also on sharper edges (small honing and ground inserts).
+PVD-coated inserts need to operate at lower cutting speeds when compared with CVD.
+However, they are tougher, have a smoother surface (less friction), and can also be applied on sharper edges (small honing and ground inserts).

 All coatings have flaws in their surface uniformity caused by coating droplets and non-uniform grain size.
 Most modern grades add a post-treatment after the coating process.
 This treatment is usually sandblasting or tumbling, aiming to smoothen the final coating layer, thus reducing the friction and, as a result, also the generated heat.